 On a difficulty re-target block (every block or every number of blocks), the difficulty is increased if the previous blocks where generated faster than the specified block time and decreased if the previous blocks where generated slower than the specified block time.

 All that said, given a constant hashrate, when the CNOTE mining difficulty increases you earn less mining rewards due to the overall increase in the total CNotes network hashrate.

-Given, the frequent changes in CNotes difficulty adjustments up and down, use our CNOTE mining calculator with difficulty to calculate CNotes mining profits.
+Given, the frequent changes in CNotes difficulty adjustments up and down, use our CNotes mining calculator to calculate CNotes mining profits.